 While consumers didn’t consider the valves to be a major problem, it was somewhat of an annoyance to have to ensure that the valves were in the correct position.
 Some consumers also noted that there are places in the range where the sound control will need more user concentration.

 Another consumer reported that the valves were sticky at times, but this is likely due to the type of valve oil they used.
 While most consumers rave about the black nickel finish, some were disappointed that there were no other options, like a traditional brass model or something with a vivid color.

 Consumers who are looking for a package that includes a lot of extras, or who want more color options, should check out the bestselling Sky band-approved brass Bb pocket trumpet, which sells for a comparable price.

 Allora MXPT 5801 Review Conclusion

-Definitely a must-have for the musician who doesn’t want to fall out of practice, this pocket trumpet has it all, including a large sound, a sleek finish and a tight design.
+The MXPT 5801 is definitely a must-have for the musician who doesn’t want to fall out of practice.
+You get a lot of instrument for a low price, including a large sound, a sleek finish and a tight design.

 All of this add up to a very dependable instrument that’s perfect for use on the road.
 It scores a Musicaroo rating of 5 out of 5.